yoannsculo/JobCatcher/README.md

 	./jobcatcher.py -b # To load my blacklist into the DB ./jobcatcher.py -s # To fetch last offers ./jobcatcher.py -r # To generate reports
+	./jobcatcher.py -a # Sync the blacklist, fetch the offers and generates reports.

 Reports are generated into the local "www" directory.